 More about Inferences

-The reader must examine the facts in a novel or real-life situation to make an inference.
+To infer, the reader must examine the facts in a novel or real-life situation.
 Here is an example.

 Bill walks into the Verizon store wearing a wet bathing suit.
 He carries his iPhone in his hand.
 The screen is cloudy with condensation.
 A drop of water falls from the iPhone to the floor.

 You can infer that Bill most likely damaged his iPhone by dropping it in the water while swimming.
 He is in the store to get it repaired.
 These are facts drawn from the information provided.

 When making an inference, readers use facts to determine other facts.
 Have students complete this exercise to help explain this.
 Write the six words from the box on the board.
 Read each description listed below the box.
 Ask students to tell what the sentence you read describes.

 - This lizard can change the color of its skin to look like the colors that are around it.